-As prescribed in § 330.10.30(nn)(4), include this provision in Section L.
+Include the following provision as prescribed in § 330.10.30(nn)(4).

 Submission of Electronic Funds Information with Offer (JUL 2007)

 The offeror shall provide, with its offer, the following information that is required to make payment by electronic funds transfer (EFT) under any contract that results from this solicitation.
 This submission satisfies the requirement to provide EFT information under paragraphs (b)(1) and (i) of Clause 3-310, Payment by Electronic Funds Transfer - Other than Central Contractor Registration.